Three7vn/heveai/README.md

 - **Benefits**: Better accuracy for your voice, vocabulary, and speaking patterns

 Recommended to have 100+ corrected samples to start training.

+## Grammar Correction

+Includes real-time grammar correction using Gramformer:

+- **Automatic Enhancement**: Grammar, punctuation, and capitalization improvements
+- **Processing**: Only applied to short phrases (≤50 words) to prevent text truncation (current flaw)
+- **Preserves Meaning**: Conservative corrections that maintain your original intent
+- **Dual Logging**: Both original and corrected transcriptions saved for training data

+**Future Enhancement**: The next step is implementing a local language model for real-time grammar correction instead of Gramformer, providing better accuracy and handling longer text.

 ## Need Help?